DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Introduction

 \section{Introduction}

-Carbon nanotube (CNT) films are promising materials for a number of applications,~\cite{Jariwala_2013_cnt_applications_rev,Arnold_2013_cnt_review,Laird_review_2015} including energy-harvesting photovoltaics.~\cite{Arnold_Films_Harvesting_2011,Jeon_cnt_transparent_electrode_2015,near_IR_photovoltaics} A full understanding of CNT films requires knowledge of the transport processes both within a single tube and among different tubes in an ensemble.
-Experiments have shed light on exciton lifetime, diffusion length, and quantum efficiency in semiconducting CNT films.~\cite{flach_2020_improved_exciton_liftime,Ruzicka_2012_exciton_diffusion_constant,Shea_2013_exciton_diff_length} Measurements of exciton lifetime and diffusion length are particularly useful for quantifying CNT-film performance in photovoltaics, because, in typical designs, excitons must traverse the film and arrive at the $\mathrm{C}_{60}$ layer for harvesting. ~\cite{CNT_c60_interface_Dowgiallo_2016,Shea_2013_exciton_diff_length} Typical exciton diffusion lengths are of order nanometer and lifetimes of order picosecond.
+Carbon nanotube (CNT) films are promising materials for a number of applications.~\cite{Jariwala_2013_cnt_applications_rev,Arnold_2013_cnt_review,Laird_review_2015} Their use in energy-harvesting photovoltaics~\cite{Arnold_Films_Harvesting_2011,Jeon_cnt_transparent_electrode_2015,near_IR_photovoltaics} hinges on understanding the transport of photogenerated excitons (bound electron--hole pairs) both within a single tube and among different tubes in an ensemble.
+Experiments have shed light on exciton lifetime, diffusion length, and quantum efficiency in semiconducting CNT films.~\cite{flach_2020_improved_exciton_liftime,Ruzicka_2012_exciton_diffusion_constant,Shea_2013_exciton_diff_length} Measurements of exciton lifetime and diffusion length are particularly useful for quantifying CNT-film performance in photovoltaics, because, in typical designs, excitons must traverse the film and arrive at the $\mathrm{C}_{60}$ layer for harvesting.~\cite{CNT_c60_interface_Dowgiallo_2016,Shea_2013_exciton_diff_length} Typical exciton diffusion lengths are of order nanometer and lifetimes of order picosecond.